Reactive-Network/documentation/docs/docs/index.md

   }
 ```

-Reactive transactions now arrive from the system contract, which lets your contract confirm it was called by the authorized entity rather than a random caller.
+Reactive transactions now arrive from the system contract, which lets your contract confirm it's been called by the authorized entity rather than a random caller.

 ```solidity
 // diff-remove